ai-tex-rex/ai-tex-rex.github.io/README.md

 tex-Rex is an AI-powered academic paper analysis tool that helps researchers improve their scientific manuscripts through automated feedback and suggestions.
 It uses OpenRouter API to access advanced language models for comprehensive paper analysis.

+## About

+Inspired by MIT's Nuclear Science and Engineering Communication Lab guidelines, tex-Rex provides automated feedback for each section of your scientific paper.
+Our analysis is based on established best practices in scientific communication and helps you craft clear, effective technical documents.

 ## Installation

 ### Requirements